shuibjama/DevOps-Learning---Linux-Module/README.md

 # linuxlearning
-These is my Linux notes from CoderCo
+These are all my Linux notes from CoderCo